Ananthu-kp/Query-Mentor/README.md

 - ✅ Create, edit, and delete doubts
 - ✅ Real-time search through all doubts
 - ✅ View instructor responses
-- ✅ Mark doubts as resolved
-- ✅ Character count validation (5-100 for title, 10-1000 for content)

 ### 👨‍🏫 Instructor Features
 - ✅ View all student doubts with filtering (All/Open/Resolved)